http4k/http4k-connect/ai/azure/README.md

 The http4k-connect AzureAI integration provides:

 - AzureAI API Client
-- Compatibility with GitHub Models for testing, so you can use a GitHubToken instead of a deployed Azure model
+- Compatibility with GitHub Models for testing, so you can use a GitHubToken instead of a deployed Azure model.
+Note that some endpoints are not available in GitHubModels APIs.
 - FakeAzureAI server which can be used as testing harness for the API Client

 ## AzureAI API connector